Hospital continuous potassium monitoring

 Simulation pilotRun ICU nurse and physician simulations: setup, alarm interpretation, comparator prompts, protocol response, and EHR-style event review.

 Observational hospital studyNo care-driving claims.
-Collect paired comparator data, alarm logs, setup time, false alarms, and clinician response to trend information.
+Collect paired comparator data, alarm records, setup time, false alarms, and clinician response to trend information.

 Boundaries